Alex Verdugo Player Props: Red Sox vs. Tigers

 Alex Verdugo At The Plate

-- Verdugo is batting .346 with a triple, a home run and two walks.
+- Verdugo has a triple, a home run and two walks while hitting .333.

-- He ranks 44th in batting average, 54th in on base percentage, and 66th in slugging among the qualified hitters in MLB.
+- He ranks 38th in batting average, 65th in on base percentage, and 69th in slugging among qualifying hitters in MLB.

-- In 83.3% of his games this year (five of six), Verdugo has picked up at least one hit, and in three of those games (50.0%) he recorded multiple hits.
+- Verdugo has picked up a hit in 85.7% of his seven games this season, with at least two hits in 42.9% of them.

 - In two games this season, Verdugo has picked up an RBI, and in both of those games he had multiple runs batted in.

-- He has scored at least one run four times this season (66.7%), including one multi-run game.
+- He has scored at least once five times this season (71.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.